Trusted

 Monero operates on a proof-of-work consensus mechanism, meaning it depends on miners solving complex computational algorithms to confirm transactions and introduce new blocks on the mainnet.

 1. Stealth addresses: Monero incorporates the concept of stealth addresses to boost privacy.
 These addresses enable unique, one-time public addresses for each recipient, ensuring each transaction has a unique public address that cannot be linked to the recipient.
-Despite this, the recipient can publish only one inward address while sending all their transactions to unique addresses on the blockchain.

-1. Ring signatures: Monero employs ring signatures to obscure the identities of those involved in transactions.
-When a Monero transaction takes place, the outside observer can only see a pool of potential senders.
-This makes it impossible to pinpoint the actual sender.
-This powerful feature makes Monero transactions truly private.
+1. Ring signatures: Monero uses ring signatures to obscure the identities of those involved in transactions.
+When a transaction takes place, the outside observer can only see a pool of potential senders, making it impossible to pinpoint the actual sender.

 What makes Monero unique?

-• Tail Emission: A perpetual emission of coins to ensure sustainability without excessive inflation.
+• Tail emission: A perpetual emission of coins to ensure sustainability without excessive inflation.

 • Ring CT (Ring Confidential Transactions): This technology conceals transaction amounts.